tytydraco/yessleep/out/The_Yardman.md

 And the phone number

-I jumped on it immediately, I texted Joe, I preferred texting since I was always awkward on the phone, plus everyone prefers texting now.
+I jumped on it immediately, I texted Charles, I preferred texting since I was always awkward on the phone, plus everyone prefers texting now.

 I texted the following:

-Hey Joe!
+Hey Charles!
 Oscar here from 88th St Lawncare I got your quote via google.
 Following up to see if we can visit the property and identify the issue with the broken pipe.

 Charles responded: